chase-moskal/renraku/README.md

     console.log(result2) // "Goodbye Dr. Moskal, see you later."
     ```
     - this fully excercises all facilities, clientside and serverside, emulating http transactions, and running your auth processing — all without any real network activity

+## ⛩️ RENRAKU ERROR HANDLING

+- thrown exceptions will trigger exceptions on the clientside
+- if you throw a renraku `ApiError`, the message and the http status code will be sent to the client
+    ```typescript
+    import {ApiError} from "renraku/x/api/api-error.js"

+    // later, somewhere in your topic functionality throw new ApiError(403, "forbidden; user must be qualified with a doctorate")
+    ```
+- for all other thrown exceptions, the details are censored from the client, and a generic 500 ApiError is sent instead

 ## 📖 RENRAKU TERMINOLOGY